williamareynolds/ts-cat/README.md

 This library is currently in very active development.
 Be aware that changes will be frequent, but that breaking changes will always incur a major version change.

+## Limitations

+Be aware that Typescript simply does not support some typing behaviors that would make some things work as expected.
+The most serious of these issues is that static methods cannot be specified in interfaces.
+This means that a fantasy-land compliant interface for Applicative cannot be properly created because `of` can't be enforced as a class method.
+There is currently an open issue for this [here][ts-static-interface].

 ## Documentation

 [Theory and Usage][theory-doc]